lmilev/tidydata/README.md

 For example, the final naming of the columns could be dynamically userfriendly name as seen in View(featureMetadata)'s "ReadableName", however I kept hitting a bug where dplyr kept insisting that there were duplicate column names.

+## Codebook

+I have automatically generated the codebook in a variable called "featureMetadata".

+One can view it with View(featureMetadata) after loading my run_analysis.R

+Nevertheless, I am embedding a csv file with its content in a file called "feature_codebook.csv" in the repository.

+I am using this codebook to programatically search for feature columns I am interested in.